nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - Make sure to refresh the recipe list by either clicking on the recipe in the left panel or calling the *list* command to see the star removed from the recipe!
 </div>

-Below shows you can remove the first recipe from your favourites.
+Below shows you can remove the first recipe from your favorites.
 <p align="center" width="100%">
     <img src="images/annotated/unstarCommand.svg" width="100%">
 </p>